static-frame/static-frame/doc/source/articles/ftyping.md

                 ]: ...
 ```

-Rich type-hints provide a self-documenting interface that makes functionality explicit.
+Rich type hints provide a self-documenting interface that makes functionality explicit.
 Even better, these type hints can be used for static analysis with Pyright (now) and Mypy (pending full ``TypeVarTuple`` support).
 For example, calling this function with a ``Frame`` of two columns of ``np.float64`` will fail a static analysis type check or deliver a warning in an editor.

 ## Runtime Type Validation